Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift: More Experimental Results

-In this section, we elaborate on the implementation details of estimating the graph covariate shift.
-Without loss of generality, we start with the example of estimating the graph covariate shift between the training and test distributions.
-Given training set and test set $\Set{D}_{\rm tr}$ and $\Set{D}_{\rm te}$, they follow probability distribution functions $P_{\rm tr}$ and $P_{\rm te}$.
-The process of estimating ${\rm GCS}(P_{\rm tr}, P_{\rm te})$ is summarized in the following two steps: \begin{itemize}[leftmargin=4mm] \item Firstly, it is intractable to directly estimate the distribution in graph space $\mathbb{G}$.
-Inspired by \cite{ye2022ood}, we can obtain the graph features and estimate the distribution in feature space $\mathbb{F}$.
-Specifically, given a sample, we train a binary GNN classifier $f$ to distinguish which distribution it comes from, where $f(\cdot)=\Phi \circ h$, $h(\cdot): \mathbb{G} \to \mathbb{F}$ is a graph encoder, and $\Phi(\cdot):\mathbb{F} \to \{0,1\}$ is a binary classifier.
-Then we can adopt the pre-trained GNN encoder $h$ to extract graph features.

-\item Secondly, we prepare the features and estimate the distribution of the data via Kernel Density Estimation (KDE) \citep{parzen1962estimation}.
-Finally, we adopt the Monte Carlo Integration under importance sampling \citep{binder1993monte} to approximate the integrals in Definition \ref{def:2}. \end{itemize}

-We summarize these implementations in Algorithm \ref{alg:2}.
-In lines 4 and 5, to avoid the label shift \citep{ye2022ood}, we adopt sample reweighting to ensure the balance of each class.

-\section{More experimental results}
+\section{More Experimental Results}

-\subsection{Results on correlation shift}
+\subsection{Results on Correlation Shift}

-Although this work focuses on the OOD issue of covariate shift, for completeness, we also evaluate the performance of AdvCA under correlation shift.
+Although this work focuses on the OOD issue of covariate shift, for completeness, we also evaluate the performance of AIA under correlation shift.
 Following \cite{gui2022good}, we choose three graph OOD datasets (\ie Motif, CMNIST, Molhiv) with three different graph features (\ie base, color, size) to create correlation shifts.
 For baselines, we choose three generalization algorithms (\ie ERM, IRM \citep{arjovsky2019invariant}, VREx \citep{krueger2021out}), three graph generalization methods (\ie DIR \citep{DIR}, CAL \citep{sui2021causal}, OOD-GNN \citep{li2021ood}) and three data augmentation methods (\ie DropEdge \citep{rong2019dropedge}, FLAG \citep{kong2022robust}, M-Mixup \citep{wang2021mixup}).
 The experimental results are shown in Table \ref{table:correlation}.
-We can observe that AdvCA can also effectively alleviate the correlation shift.
-These results demonstrate that AdvCA learns better causal features by encouraging environmental diversity, which can effectively break spurious correlations that are hidden in the training data.
+We can observe that AIA can also effectively alleviate the correlation shift.
+These results demonstrate that AIA learns better stable features by encouraging environmental discrepancy, which can effectively break spurious correlations that are hidden in the training data.